December 20

 The opening phrase is arrogant, of course, but just.
 It offers a good description, too, of the method of this blog-book.
 But it also leads, or at least risks leading, to Beckett's Lucky in "En Attendant Godot", the thinking-machine that simply requires a Pozzo to press the start button.
 Nonetheless "he spoke the truth".

-Harold Bloom, in his essay on Montaigne, insists on spelling Virgil Vergil - as though he were the Sidney Poitier character in "In The Heat Of The Night".
+Vergil - as though he were the Sidney Poitier character in "In The Heat Of The Night".
 But he too spoke the truth - Publius Vergilius Maro the full Latin.

-To which the answer, after some research, proved to be yes, and they were cousins.
-Upon leaving Spain at the time of the expulsion of 1492, his mother had frenchified her name to Antoinette de Louppes - Bloom's spelling error, on this occasion (though, strangely, not in the book version that I just got from the library, only in the copy I downloaded to my Kindle).
+Michel and Roderigo were cousins.
+Upon leaving Spain at the time of the expulsion of 1492, Michel's mother had frenchified her name to Antoinette de Louppes - and strangely, the book version that I just got from the library has her French name, but it's in the original Spanish in the copy I downloaded to my Kindle.

 1663